Constable and Brighton

 8 April 2017 to 8 October 2017

-A new exhibition at Brighton Museum & Art Gallery will explore John Constable’s time in the fashionable seaside resort, where he stayed with his family between 1824 and 1828.
+This exhibition at Brighton Museum & Art Gallery explores John Constable’s time in the fashionable seaside resort, where he stayed with his family between 1824 and 1828.

 Working between Brighton and London, Constable produced around 150 works in the town.
 Some were commissions, created in his ‘painting room’ and usually destined for the French market, but his long, systematic walks in and around Brighton also prompted many other works.